-The earliest known settlements of the area were constructed by Iron Age Celtic tribes and later became a centre for trade for the Phoenicians.
-Roman occupation has been confirmed by archaeological finds.
-It is believed Óbidos is the mysterious settlement of Eburobrittium as described by Pliny the Elder.
-Digs have unearthed remains of a forum, baths and other Roman structures date from the 1st century BC to the second half of the 5th century AD.
-Eburobrittium sat at the foot of the hill and later abandoned in favour of more defensible higher ground in the 5th century, during the Visigoth period.
+Celtic tribes built the first settlements in the area in the Iron Age, which later became a trading centre for the Phoenicians.
+Archaeological digs close to Óbidos have unearthed remains of the Roman city of Eburobrittium as described by Pliny the Elder.
+The remains of a forum, baths and other Roman structures date from the 1st century BC to the second half of the 5th century AD.
+Eburobrittium sat at the foot of the hill but abandoned by the Visigoths, who resettled to higher ground.
 A tactic the Arabs emulated after their invasion in 713, although details of this period remain hazy.

 The troops of Alphonso Henriques arrived in 1148.
-It is believed his captain, Gonçalo Mendes da Maia, was responsible for the successful storming of the Moorish castle.
-The retaking of Óbidos followed taking Santarém, Lisbon and Torres Vedras, thus completing the conquest of the Estremadura region.
+His captain, Gonçalo Mendes da Maia, successfully stormed the Moorish castle.
+The retaking of Óbidos followed the liberation of Santarém, Lisbon and Torres Vedras, thus completing the conquest of the Estremadura region.

-Porta da Vila is a double-gated portal and the main entrance into the town walls.
-In between the two portals is an ornately painted ceiling recently restored.
+Porta da Vila is a double-gated portal and the main entrance through the town walls.
+In between the two doorways is an ornately painted ceiling recently restored.
 This representation of Christ's crown of thorns is as vibrant as ever.
 Here also is the inscription "The Virgin, Our Lady; conceived without original sin" (A Virgem Nossa Senhora foi concebida sem pecado original).
 The Virgin Mary is the patron of the town.
 Her Chapel Nossa Senhora da Piedade is located between the gates has a balcony covered with 18th-century azulejo tiles representing the Passion of Christ.

 Rua Josefa de Óbidos 2, 2510-001 Óbidos, Portugal | 38º 31' 21.3" N | 08º 59' 01.2" W